badetitou/SmartTest/SmartTestDataOutsideP1.package/SmTClassP1ModificationOnVariableInsideClassTest.class/README.md

 We will use this that to assert that SmartTest behaves correctly when dealing with modifications on instance variables.

-It contains different instance variables that are used in tests.
-Each variable has only one test that calls them.
+This class has an instance variable used inside the class in a test.